A great business is made up of a combination of good people, knowledge and processes that can be repeated consistently.

-We spend so much of our lives working that it makes sense to me to surround yourself with people you love and respect.
+We spend so much of our lives working that it makes sense to surround yourself with people you love and respect.
 I can’t imagine spending 50 years of my life surrounded by people I could hardly tolerate or who I find downright annoying.
 But this is not conventional wisdom.
 And I notice a strong tendency for people to live different lives: a work life and a private life.
 Personally, I have a much more integrated approach and I’ve built Wildheart around my own interests with people I admire and respect.

 This isn’t for everyone of course – many people do only want a transactional relationship, but they simply aren’t going to be working with or for Wildheart.
-This also means that growth is low because finding clients who are a good fit takes time.
-What takes even longer is finding good people to work with who share our integrated approach and value their freedom and accountability.
+This also means that growth is slow because finding clients who are a good fit takes time.
+What takes even longer is finding good people to work with who share our integrated approach and also value their freedom and accountability.

 Finding good people

 Over the years I’ve noticed that the best workers are doing it for themselves.
 The paycheck is important, sure, but that’s not the main reason why we do what we do here at Wildheart.
 By agency standards we charge very competitive rates and when you take into account that we’re experts in our niche of yoga and wellbeing, it makes for a very powerful combination.

 In my experience good people need three things:

 - Challenge – they need to be stretched to their limits, be faced with challenges outside their comfort zone and be always open to learning.